Local content development

-Our local content approach focuses on three key areas: employing and training a local workforce, supporting local suppliers and improving livelihoods of community members through local community investments.
-The goal of this multi-tiered approach is to provide sustainable economic benefits and ensure local participation is embedded into our daily processes.
+Our approach focuses on three key areas: employing and training a local workforce, supporting local suppliers and improving livelihoods of community members through local community investments.
+In addition to workforce and supplier development, we also invest in local community development.
+For more on that topic, please see our local community investment webpage.

-To integrate local content into overall project planning and execution, we develop a plan specific to each country or area, taking into account social and economic conditions, the nature of the project and the community’s needs.
+Local content development is integrated into overall project planning and execution.
+We develop a plan specific to each country or area, taking into account social and economic conditions, the nature of the project and the community’s needs.
 Part of this effort includes working to align our goals with those of our partners and host country governments.
 We also actively participate in external organizations and initiatives that improve local content around the world.
-These organizations include IPIECA, the global oil and gas industry association for environmental and social issues, and the Organization for Economic Cooperation and Development.
+These organizations include IPIECA and the Organisation for Economic Co-operation and Development.

 Performance and initiatives